ab316/learning-first-springboot-microservice-application/README.md

 ## Other Features
 Try taking down the image and service, wait for 30 seconds and making the above request to Gallery service again.
 This time, the gallery service will return a fallback response.

+## Future Work
+* Integrate the services with the ELK stack